 Simple English definitions for legal terms

-Read a random definition: notice of deficiency
+Read a random definition: acknowledgment of debt

 Definition: Leverage is when someone borrows money to buy something that costs more than they have.
 This is often done when buying a house or investing in something.
 It can be risky because if the investment doesn't do well, the person could lose a lot of money.
 If someone has borrowed too much money and doesn't have enough to pay it back, they could go bankrupt.